hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 # Perceptron Structure and Forward Pass

-To begin with deep learning and nerual network, we should learn the base: perceptron
+To begin with deep learning and neural network, we should learn the base: perceptron

 In the 1960s, Frank Rosenblatt propose a artificial neural network structure, named Perceptron.
 The basic unit of this netwrok can simplely describe as a formula, usually called single perceptron